-Once you install Android Studio, it's easy to keep the Android Studio IDE and various SDK tools up to date with automatic updates for Android Studio and the Android SDK Manager.
+Once you install Android Studio, it's easy to keep the Android Studio IDE and Android SDK tools up to date with automatic updates and the Android SDK Manager.

 Android Studio notifies you with a small bubble dialog when an update is available for the IDE, but you can manually check for updates by clicking Help > Check for Update (on Mac, Android Studio > Check for Updates).